Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 2.)
 Read the 'user settings' (line 87 to 130) and modify these according to your needs.

 3.)
-The file names extension '.pyw' prevents the opening of a terminal window in case
+The file name extension '.pyw' prevents the opening of a terminal window in case

 you invoke the script as a cron job.